ItsMateo20/Cloud/README.md

 For security-related matters, please refer to our [Security Policy](./SECURITY.md).

 ## Contributing
 Contributions are welcome!
-If you have any ideas or improvements, feel free to submit a pull request or ask anything [here](https://github.com/ItsMateo20/Cloud/issues/new?labels=question&template=QUESTION.yml&title=%5BQuestion%5D%3A+).
+If you have any ideas or improvements, feel free to [submit a feature request](https://github.com/ItsMateo20/Cloud/issues/new?assignees=ItsMateo20&labels=enhancement&template=FEATURE-REQUEST.yml&title=%5BFeature+Request%5D%3A+) (optionally with a repository fork that contains your feature).

 ## License
 This project is licensed under the [MIT License](https://github.com/ItsMateo20/Cloud/blob/main/LICENSE.md).